samiksha-shree/cat-cafe-web-app/README.md

 # cat-cafe-web-app
-A cat café web app to browse, favorite, and reserve visits with adoptable cats.
+A cat café web app to browse, favorite, and reserve visits with adoptable cats and spend your time  and  enjoy.